The Easiest Gluten Free Sourdough Starter

 People bake with sourdough mainly for these reasons:

-- the fermentation process of sourdough makes the glutens in grains easier to digest for most people
+- Easier to digest.
+The fermentation process of sourdough makes the glutens in grains easier to digest for most people.

-- baked sourdough goods have a more complex flavor
+- Better flavor.
+Baked sourdough goods have a more complex flavor.

-- breads made with sourdough stay fresh longer
+- Longer shelf life.
+Breads made with sourdough stay fresh longer

-- Cultured buttermilk: this is my “secret” ingredient.
-Make sure to use buttermilk with live active cultures.
-You cannot use curdled ‘buttermilk’ that you get by adding lemon juice or vinegar to milk
+- cultured buttermilk: This is my “secret” ingredient.
+It’s important to use buttermilk with live active cultures, as substitutes will not work.
+Like combining lemon juice or vinegar with dairy milk.

-- Glass jar: I always prefer using something like a mason jar or Weck jar.
+- glass jar: I prefer using something like a clear glass mason jar or Weck jar.
 First of all, it is a non-reactive container.
 Secondly, you can see what is going on inside the jar.

-- A wooden spoon: even though using a metal utensil for stirring will not hurt your starter, I prefer using a wooden spoon.
+- wooden spoon: Even though using a metal utensil for stirring will not hurt your starter, I prefer using a wooden spoon.

 I promised you that you would not have to measure anything.
 So …

-- Using a 16 oz mason jar (or something similar), fill it about ⅓ or ¼ of the way with cultured buttermilk.
+- Add buttermilk to your jar.
+Using a 16-oz mason jar (or something similar), fill it about ⅓ or ¼ of the way with cultured buttermilk.

-- Add enough gluten-free flour to create a thick pancake-batter-like consistency.
+- Incorporate the gluten-free flour.
+Just eyeball the amount – use enough gluten-free flour to create a thick, pancake-batter-like consistency.

-- If your starter is too thick, add some filtered water or spring water
+- Stir, and adjust consistency if needed.
+If your gluten-free starter is too thick, add some filtered water or spring water.
+Too thin?
+Just stir in a bit more flour.

-- Loosely cover it with a beeswax wrap, a paper towel, plastic wrap, or some fabric.
+- Loosely cover the jar with beeswax wrap, a paper towel, plastic wrap, or some fabric.

-- Set it in a warm place but room temperature is great
+- Set it in a warm place.
+Room temperature is great.

-I simply look at it and give it a good stir.
-Depending on the temperature, you may not see much in the first few days.
-After 4 or 5 days, you may see some bubbles forming.
-You may also notice a more sour smell.
+Give it a good stir.
+Depending on the temperature, you may not see much activity in the first few days.
+After 4 or 5 days, you will see some bubbles forming.
+You may also notice a sour smell.
 These are all good signs.
-Just continue inspecting and stirring it every day or every couple of days.

-How to know when your gluten-free sourdough starter is ripe
+How to tell when gluten-free sourdough starter is ripe

-There are so many factors that will influence any sourdough starter, that it is challenging to give you a time frame.
+There are many factors that can influence the growth of sourdough starter.
+So, it is challenging to give you an exact time frame.
 However, you can expect an active starter in 5-10 days.
 You will know it is ripe when:

 - you see a lot of small bubbles throughout your sourdough starter